thorenscientific/documentation/docs/contributing/forking_publishing.rst

 .. shell::

-   $git lfs uninstall
+   $ git lfs uninstall
     Hooks for this repository have been removed.
     Global Git LFS configuration has been removed.
    # Restore any smudged file to its pointer state, to make sure no miss touches
-   $git restore .
+   $ git restore .
    # Work, work, work...
-   $git rebase -i @~20
+   $ git rebase -i @~20
    # Push even to a contributor's fork with an open PR
    # Re-install lfs
-   $git lfs install --skip-smudge
+   $ git lfs install --skip-smudge
-   $git push contributor --no-verify --force
+   $ git push contributor --no-verify --force
     Writing objects: 100% (4/4), 768 bytes | 768.00 KiB/s, done.
     Total 16 (delta 10), reused 0 (delta 0), pack-reused 0 (from 0)
     To https://github.com/contributor/documentation.git